shenlab-sinai/ngsplotdb/README.txt

 6. Pack all annotations.

 Attention:
 1. Pipeline templates are under ./json folder.
-Now animal and plant are supported.
+Now animal, plant, and bacteria are supported.
 2. When re-generate the databases of "animal", the deletion of installed annotations of region_analysis is needed.
 Generally removing all files under ~/.config/regionsanalysis is enough.
 3. Some genomes have wired nominations and take trouble for parsing.
 For now what I know:
 	A. "#" in yeast sacCer3 gene names.